r2d2bzh/docker-oidc-rp-apache/README.md

 This project is a fork of [zmartzone/mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc).
 The key differences:
 - The Alpine image is used by default instead of Debian.
-- The debian option has been removed.
+- The Debian option has been removed.
 - No port is exposed in the final image.

 mod_auth_openidc